 Sending parents detailed, fun daily reports can be as simple as the touch of a button.
 Procare’s easy-to-use parent engagement app will help you keep parents up-to-date in real time with photos and videos, track developmental milestones, and share your curriculum.
-With easy two-way communication, parents will feel like they’re right there with their child.
+With easy two-way communication, daily report software helps parents will feel like they’re right there with their child.

 Plus, it effortlessly connects with our trusted all-in-one child care management app, letting you manage staff-to-child ratios, track developmental progress, and provide secure drop-offs and pick-ups all in one place.

-If you’re not ready to make the switch to digital, we’ve still got you covered.
-Procare’s child care experts have developed this free child care daily report sheet template that you can print and use at your center.
+If you’re not ready to make the switch to a digital daily reports solution, we’ve still got you covered.
+Procare’s child care experts have developed this free daycare daily report template that you can print and use at your center.
 It has everything you need to keep parents informed and up-to-date on their child’s progress, in every age group.

 Ready to find out how Procare can help you build trust and keep parents informed?